 Instructions

-- Pour vegetable oil into a large deep frying pan to a depth of 1 inch (2.5 cm) and heat to 350 °F (180 °C).
+- Pour vegetable oil into a large deep frying pan to a depth of 1 inch (2.5 cm).
+Heat to 350°F (180°C).

 - Fry the egg rolls seam side down in batches for about 1 minute per side, or until deep golden brown.

-- Transfer to a wire rack or paper‑towel‑lined tray to drain.
+- Transfer to a wire rack or paper towel lined tray to drain.

-- Cook at 400 °F (200 °C) for 6 minutes, flip, and air‑fry another 6 minutes.
-Check early, as times vary by model.
+- Cook at 400°F (200°C) for 6 minutes, flip, and air fry for another 6 minutes or until golden and crisp.
+Cooking times may vary depending on your model.

 Notes